meitar/docs/content/continuing-education/classes.md

     - /networking/classes
 ---

-We have presented a few classes on network concepts and provided free training materials to our friends and neighbors who showed interest.
-This includes:

-* Networking 101 version 1, by Zach Giles, Early 2017 [Slides](https://goo.gl/i9Asx4)
-* Networking 101 version 2, by Zach Giles, December 2018 [Slides](https://goo.gl/dwXSwo), [Video](https://www.youtube.com/watch?v=_Vi-wlEMWOc)

-If you would like to organize or participate in another of these sessions, please join us in in [the `#meetings` channel on our Slack](https://nycmesh.slack.com/messages/meetings).
+We have held a few in-person classes on network concepts for our friends and neighbors who showed interest.
+If you would like to organize or participate in another of these sessions, please join us in [the `#meetings` channel on our Slack](https://nycmesh.slack.com/messages/meetings) to help coordinate more of these.
+You might be asking yourself, "What do these classes look like?"
+The following video provides a good example of a typical NYC Mesh networking class and was recorded in December 2018:

+{{< youtube id="_Vi-wlEMWOc" >}}

+This NYC Mesh Networking 101 class was generously taught by Zach Giles.
+You can [download the slides from Zach's presentation from Google](https://goo.gl/dwXSwo).

 ## Other community-run in-person classes